ProtopointLLC/bodybytes-firmware/docs/flashing.md

 ### 5a - GPT partition layout

 **Hardware partitions vs. this GPT.** A real eMMC exposes several JEDEC *hardware* partitions as separate block devices: the User Data Area (`/dev/mmcblk0`), two small Boot Area Partitions (`/dev/mmcblk0boot0` / `boot1`, typically 2–4 MB, held read-only by the kernel via `force_ro`), and usually an RPMB (`/dev/mmcblk0rpmb`).
 These are fixed features of the chip, present regardless of content.
 The GPT and all four partitions below live entirely on the **user area** (`mmcblk0`); bodybytes boots from NOR, so the boot/RPMB areas are unused and left untouched — `parted`, `mkfs`, sysupgrade and the §5b wipe all operate on `mmcblk0` only.
-(An SD card has no boot/RPMB areas, which is why the SD dev rig shows only `mmcblk0`.)
+(An SD card has no boot/RPMB areas.)

 All four partitions use the "Linux filesystem" GPT type GUID (`0FC63DAF…`), set automatically by `parted mkpart` without an explicit filesystem type.
 The GPT type does not enforce any filesystem; only p3 and p4 have actual filesystems.